Skip to main content

 How We Diagnose Keratoconus

-Our eye doctors will inspect carefully for the signs of keratoconus during your comprehensive eye exam.
+Our eye doctors will examine for the signs of keratoconus during your comprehensive eye exam.
 It’s critical to inform us of any symptoms that you’ve been experiencing.
 To diagnose the condition, we’ll measure the shape of your cornea.
 Computerized Corneal Topography is used for this procedure, which takes a picture of your cornea and analyzes it instantly.

-Treatment for Keratoconus
+Our Treatment Options for Keratoconus

 The first line of treatment is usually new prescription eyeglasses.
 If this solution doesn’t help you achieve good vision, then contact lenses will be tried.
 Rigid, gas permeable lenses are typically prescribed.